philschanely/course-web3/src/pages/lessons/01-contemporary-tooling.md

 Among this huge library of tools I've selected a few to help us organize our projects and run development commands.

-[Read this walkthrough](https://gist.github.com/philschanely/cd70aac7d6a4a16d09fcfdc3b7e53916) for setting up local development using some helpful NPM tools.
+Read the first portion of this [Simple Starter](https://gist.github.com/philschanely/cd70aac7d6a4a16d09fcfdc3b7e53916) for setting up local development using some helpful NPM tools.

 <Callout color="alternate">